 My Eight Point Plan for Wisconsin

-1. Create 10,000 jobs in 4 years through record investment in Wisconsin's infrastructure.
+1. Create 35,000 jobs through record investment in Wisconsin's infrastructure.

 3. Repeal Scott Walker's legislation that banned unionized workplaces.

-I support unions.
-Throughout American history, unions have been successful in getting hardworking Americans better pay and in protecting our rights in the workplace.
+I am a steadfast supporter of unions.
+Unions give a strong political voice to Wisconsinites, protect our rights in the workplace, and help make sure that Wisconsinites get a fair deal for the work they do.
 That's why the first thing I will do as Governor is repeal Scott Walker's legislation that banned unionized workplaces.

 5. Immediately restore the right of public employees to bargain collectively.